 Large organizations with rigorous requirements should opt for a private cloud.
 While more expensive, it has the most options and features available for your dollar.
-Larger organizations are simply not designed for a public cloud, as they require too many system resources for it be a viable solution.
-Although there is no such thing as one-size fits all in cloud computing, a lot also depends upon the applications being provisioned and the utilization the of machines.
+Larger organizations are not designed for a public cloud, as they require too many system resources to be a viable solution.
+Although there is no such thing as one-size-fits-all in cloud computing, a lot also depends upon the applications being provisioned and the utilization of machines.

 Small organizations that require fewer resources could be better suited for the public clouds, as they can more adequately share system resources without causing a conflict.
-If your application doesn’t need a large scale private cloud and you can save money by using a public one, then this would be an effective option.
+If your application doesn’t need a large-scale private cloud and you can save money using a public one, this would be an effective option.
 That, or choose to go with a managed hosting solution.
-Just be sure to pit the positive aspects of each Hosting option against any negative possibilities.
+Just be sure to put the positive aspects of each Hosting option against any negative possibilities.

 As far as the Healthcare Industry is concerned, cloud hosting represents the future because scaling up or down sometimes becomes a necessity.
-For example with open enrollment for insurance and new patient registration, flexibility is of the utmost importance, and cloud hosting represents an extremely important step in the right direction.
+For example, with open enrollment for insurance and new patient registration, flexibility is of the utmost importance, and cloud hosting represents a crucial step in the right direction.
 As a Health care professional, understanding that even standard managed dedicated hosting is sometimes not able to satisfy the needs of your project is a must.
 You also want to make sure you have considered all regulatory and compliance requirements.

 With so many requirements, including The Health Insurance Portability and Accountability Act (HIPAA) of 1996, Health Information Technology for Economic and Clinical Health Act (HITECH) compliance, Statement on Accounting Standards (SAS 70), and Payment Card Industry (PCI) compliance, there are serious considerations to be made towards security and implementation of controls; these should be the key objectives.

-With the fast adoption of electronic medical records (EMR) and Electronic Health Records (EHR), there are also serious considerations to be made to ensure patients’ privacy and the protection of records; HIPAA data storage is essential for managing such electronic records.
+With the fast adoption of electronic medical records (EMR) and Electronic Health Records (EHR), there are also serious considerations to ensure patients’ privacy and the protection of records; HIPAA data storage is essential for managing such electronic records.